 - A player must have the opportunity to attend a minimum of three of these events before a final decision is made on that player.

 - Players may attend more than one open trial simultaneously with different OPDL License Holders.

 - A player who is a year younger is eligible to attend trials and may be selected if the OSA determines that playing up one year would be in the best interest of the player’s development.

 - Following the trial process, the most skilled and dedicated players will be selected regardless of residency or affiliation.

-What other teams are in our league?
+What are other teams in our league?

-- Please standby for official announcement.
+- Please standby for the official announcement.

 When and where will games be played?